khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-reading.md

 name: Reading design tokens
 ---

-It's true, design token names can be quite the combination of terms strung together.
-They also take on different formatting depending on where they're referenced.
-And while each design token has an associated description, it may not always be apparent at the point of use.
-Let's start by taking a look at the convention and what each term represents, then we'll explore examples, and lastly we'll cover how design tokens are presented in different formats.
+Understanding how design tokens are named will help you to use and apply them correctly.

 ## Naming convention

-A naming convention provides options for design token authors to construct a design token name with, and in turn this results in readable choices for design token users to apply based on the intent.
+A naming convention provides readable choices so that you can choose a design token that matches your design intent.
+Design token names include terms that may define the **context**, **element**, and **properties** for a design token.
+For example:

-In the graphic below, each term has a specific purpose and represents what will take its place in an actual design token name.
-They're strung together in a specific order and grouped by **context**, **element**, and **properties**, but don't worry, in most cases only a few of the terms will be used at any one time as you'll see in the examples further on.

 <img class="gl-display-block gl-mx-auto gl-mt-7" src="/img/design-tokens-naming-convention.svg" alt="Design tokens naming convention with context, element, and properties groups" />